 Car Accident - Leg and Ankle Fractures

-Plaintiff was a seventeen year-old high school student in her senior year when she was injured while riding as a front seat passenger in a friend's car.
-The car crash occurred as they were proceeding straight through an intersection with an on-ramp to Route 3, when then they were cut off by a left turning pick-up truck.
+Plaintiff was a seventeen-year-old high school student in her senior year when she was injured while riding as a front seat passenger in a friend's car.
+The car crash occurred as they were proceeding straight through an intersection with an on-ramp to Route 3 in Plymouth, Massachusetts, when then they were cut off by a left turning pick-up truck.
 The truck was owned by the defendant construction company, and was being operated by its president, though the accident occurred after working hours.

-Plaintiff suffered a severe thigh bone fracture which required open reduction and internal fixation with a metal rod (intermedullary rod).
+Plaintiff suffered a severe thigh bone fracture which required open reduction and internal fixation with a metal rod (intramedullary rod).
 She also suffered a patella contusion which required later arthroscopic surgery.
-Right after the rod was placed in the plaintiff's broken leg, the plaintiff suffered a fat embolism which greatly compromised her breathing; she was placed in a coma at Children's Hospital on a ventilator for several days.
+Right after the rod was placed in the plaintiff's broken leg, the plaintiff suffered a fat embolism which greatly compromised her breathing; she was placed in a coma at Children's Hospital and was kept on a ventilator for several days.
 While she was in a coma, she was in critical condition.